creminem94/telegram_ros2/README.md

 # telegram_ros2
 Bridge the Telegram chat service to ROS2.
-Send messages, images, locations to and from ROS2
+Send messages, images, locations to and from ROS2 Only works with specific version pip3 install python-telegram-bot==13.15
 ## Useage
 ```bash
 mkdir -p ~/dev_ws/src